In 1963 a small group of friends who were enthusiastic

 as a whole.
 Judging of the entries would be by a panel

 of judges who were not members of either club.
-The

-box camera provided by Mr. Moody.
-The venue for competition
+The venue for the competition

 would alternate between club headquarters.
-The first
+The competition

 the result was a win for Hamilton.
 Over the years, the number of victories